 How to Care For Cornrows Braids and Make It Last Longer?

 If you have successfully installed your cornrows braid with extension or want to do it in the future.

-If you don’t understand– some products can make your style looking fresh, while it is causing havoc on your hair at the backend.
+If you don’t understand– some products can make your style looking fresh, while it is causing havoc on your natural hair at the backend.

-Daily: Maintaining your style every morning whether you are stepping out of the house or not is supper important for it to last long.
+Daily: Maintaining your style every morning, whether you are stepping out of the house or not, is super vital for it to last long.

 So here’s a quick video on how to work on your cornrows every day.

 To prepare your cornrows for the night.– Pack it in bun style or pineapple and cover with a scarf.

 And make sure your hair is not wet before you sleep, because hair is fragile when it is wet.

-How To Clean Up Product Build Up
+How to Clean Up Product Build Up

 Other Helpful Tips:

-- Make sure you remain faithful to your hair care regime
+- Make sure you remain faithful to your hair care regime.

 - Never wear cornrows or any protective style after you relax your hair, else your hair will break so badly.

 Are Cornrows Bad for Your Hair?

-- She used synthetic extension which her hair didn’t care for and to worsen the issue
+- She used synthetic extension, which her hair didn’t care for and to worsen the issue.

-The only situations I know that can make Cornrows bad for your hair are:
+So far, so good, the only situations I know that can make Cornrows bad for your hair are:

 Do Cornrows Pull Your Hairline Back?

-The truth is that no hairstyle that doesn’t have cons.
-Talking about pulling your hair.
-Yes! cornrows can pull your hairline back, but it just depends on how it was styled.
+The truth is that; no hairstyle doesn’t have cons—talking about pulling your hair.
+Yes!
+Cornrows can pull your hairline back, but it just depends on how it is style.

 So you should opt for a slightly loose style that does not put pressure on the scalp and hairline.

 How Much Does it Cost to Get Cornrows?

-If you are going for professional work, then the price depends on the stylist and the extension you are going to use- if any.
+But if you are going for more professional work, then the price depends on the stylist, style design and the extension you are going to use- if any.

 If you’re new, you can learn to style your hair in Cornrows on Youtube.

 Also, be cautious of stylist you book- don’t just follow Yelp or online review.

 How Long Does it Take to Get Cornrows?

 I believe you also know that.–you will have to prep your hair at home before visiting the stylist to make everything easier and quicker.
-Also the smaller the style the longer it takes.

 Why Do Cornrows Itch?

-Itchy scalp after braiding is now very common.
-This sign can sometimes show up a few hours after styling or somedays later.
+Itchy scalp after braiding is now very common, and this sign sometimes shows up a few hours after styling or somedays later.

 Cornrows just like other styles, leave some areas of your scalp exposed and if your scalp is not familiar with such exposure.– it can turn out to be itching.

 If you haven’t washed your hair for a while and noticed that your scalp is itchy.

-If you notice that your hair is dry and itchy just know that you need to do a better job of moisturizing and oiling your hair.
+If you notice that your hair is dry and itchy, just do a better job of moisturizing and oiling your hair.

-Understanding your hair, finding the perfect style and styling it very well yourself or with the help of a stylist, the appropriate way– is part of the food your hair needs.
+Understanding your hair, finding the perfect style, and styling it very well yourself or with the help of a stylist, the appropriate way– is part of the food your hair needs.

 Now I would love to hear from you: